opsit-io/opsit-explang-docs/docs/explang-lisp.md

 In the following chapters we'll learn to operate on data in sequence types.

-Getting Inforrmation About Collections and Sequences
+Getting Information About Collections and Sequences
 ----------------------------------------------------

-Length returns number of objects in a collection or sequence:
+Length returns length of a collection or sequence:

 ```lisp
 > (list (length "Hello")